oneloveipfs/ipfsVideoUploader/docs/ConfigDocs.md

 #### WooCommerce settings
 * `WooCommerceEnabled`: When set to true, WooCommerce API will be used to enable additional functionalities (e.g. disk usage quota, bot sync through webhook etc.)
 * `WooCommerceConfig`: Configuration for WooCommerce REST API.
 Full documentation on API configuration can be viewed [here](https://www.npmjs.com/package/woocommerce-api#setup).
 Note: It is recommended to use `wc/v1` as other versions may not work with subscriptions.
 * `WooCommerceSettings`: Configuration for subscription tiers and referrals.
+Only applicable for tiered subscription model.

 ###### Subscription tiers
 * `wcpid`: Product ID on WooCommerce product website for subscription tier.